orchest/orchest/docs/source/development/index.md

 # Development

-If you'd like to contribute to Orchest development than the following sections should help you get up to speed on our development setup, contributor guidelines and implementation details.
+If you'd like to contribute to Orchest development, then the following sections should help you get up to speed on our development setup, contributor guidelines and implementation details.

 ```{toctree}
 :caption: Development